 The Elkhart County Youth Honors Orchestra (YHO) has a long tradition of excellence in Elkhart County, launched by the Elkhart County Symphony Association and currently housed at the Goshen College Music Center.
 There are two orchestras: the Youth Honors Concert Orchestra for strings (grades 6-9), and the Youth Honors Symphony Orchestra for strings, brass, woodwinds, and percussion (grades 9-12).

-- New students: Audition by video submission for Fall 2020.
-Contact email@example.com for audition video submission requirements.
+- New students: Audition by video submission.
+Please see below for audition requirements.

 Spring 2021 Important Dates:

 1st Rehearsal is for YHCO/YHSO is Tuesday, January 19, 2020

 The Spring YHO Concert is on Wednesday, May 12, at 7:30 p.m. in Sauder Hall